import torch

 criterion = nn.CrossEntropyLoss()

-optimizer = optim.SGD(lenet_model.parameters(), lr=0.01, momentum=0.9)
+optimizer = optim.SGD(lenet_model.parameters(), lr=0.01, momentum=0.9)for epoch in range(num_epochs):

 lenet_model.train() # Set the model to training mode